pypy/pypy.org/posts/2022/06/record-known-result.rst

 hint is what this blog post is about.
 The other is called ``record_exact_value``, it's conceptually quite simple, but it's much harder to see how it can be used.
-It was implemented by Lin Cheng from Cornell, and it is described (together with a possible optimization) in another paper__ – I will talk about that one in a later post, if I get to it.
+It was implemented by Lin Cheng from Cornell, and it is described (together with a possible optimization to PyPy that uses the hint) in another paper__.

 What is ``record_exact_value`` used for?
 One of the limitations of ``elidable`` is that often there are properties that connect *several* function calls that